 Write down the patterns you struggle with or get wrong.
 I kept a wall of post-it notes with different patterns on them!
 Begin by looking at the simplest box.
 I found that when I couldn’t spot a pattern immediately it was often an arrangement one, which makes sense with dyspraxia (I’m not saying this is a rule, it just seemed to be the ones I frequently missed!).

-You can find out more about sitting UKCATSEN on the UKCAT website.
+You can find out more about sitting UCATSEN on the official UCAT website.